corndel-swe/java-supportbank/docs/day-2-workshop.md

 ### Removing the CSV header

 There are a number of ways we could remove the header row from the CSV.
-[`.remove(0)`](https://tech-docs.corndel.com/java/lists.html#arraylist-methods)
-or
-[`.sublist()`](https://tech-docs.corndel.com/java/list-techniques.html#sublists)
+For example, [`.remove(0)`](https://tech-docs.corndel.com/java/lists.html#arraylist-methods) or [`.sublist()`](https://tech-docs.corndel.com/java/list-techniques.html#sublists)